Here is a tutorial to make a quilt border with a mitered corner. It looks complicated, but it is really easy.

 3. Repeat step 2 for the next side.
 Be sure and pull the extra from the first border out of the way (the grey section above).
 Pin it back if it helps.
 Remember to start and stop 1/4 inch from the edge (where the seam from the other sides ends).
 Continue repeating these steps until all four sides are completed.
 The seams will meet up 1/4 inch from each corner, but will not cross over each other.

-4. After sewing all four borders on, iron and press the seams open.
+4. After sewing all four borders on, iron and press the seams.
 For the corner seams, fold the top in half to form a triangle.
 Make sure all the seams and edges match up neatly.
 Spread the borders out and line them up with right sides facing each other.

 (Here is an example)